The Universalis menu (just to the right of the Apple menu) contains the following useful commands:

 Not all local calendars are included in Universalis, but an increasing number are.
 Pick the one that looks best for you.

 Four different psalms may be used as the Invitatory Psalm, although Psalm 94 (95) is the traditional one.
 Universalis lets you choose whether to rotate between the permitted options or stick to Psalm 94 (95) permanently ("Use the same Invitatory Psalm every day").

 If you turn this option on, Universalis will create a separate events calendar with the saints and celebrations for each day.
-You can then view that calendar in iCal or Calendar.
+You can then view that calendar in your Mac's Calendar application.

 The Grail translation is the one used in most English versions of the Liturgy of the Hours worldwide.
 For copyright reasons we have to use a version of our own in our web pages, so we offer it here as an alternative in case you have got used to it.

 This gives you a parallel Latin-English version.
 The Latin is the current official Vatican edition.